dotnetcore/CAP/docs/content/user-guide/en/cap/messaging.md

 ### Send retry

 During the message sending process, when the broker crashes or the connection fails or an abnormality occurs, CAP will retry the sending.
 Retry 3 times for the first time, retry every minute after 4 minutes, and +1 retry.
-When the total number of retries reaches 50,CAP will stop retrying.
+When the total number of retries reaches 50, CAP will stop retrying.

 You can adjust the total number of retries by setting [FailedRetryCount](../configuration#failedretrycount) in CapOptions.